borivojevic/borivojevic.github.com/_posts/2013-08-25-phone-camera-photography.markdown

 category: posts
 ---

-I am so inspired by the world of photography - I enjoy watching photos and I enjoy taking them as well.
-However I'm not a photographer.
+Photography inspires me.
+I enjoy looking at professional photos and I enjoy taking photos as well.
+However I'm not as near as good as I would like to be.

-I've been looking to get a proper DSLR for some time, but let's face it, spending a lot of money will not make me a photographer, right?
-Any modern phone camera can capture respectable quality photos anyway.
+I was considering to get a proper DSLR camera for some time, but let's face it, spending a lot of money on professional equipment ain't gonna make me a photographer, right?
+Any modern phone camera can capture respectable photos as well.

-Instead, I stick to my Nexus phone camera and capture my precious moments with a bit of Instagram magic.
-A huge plus is that I have it with me at almost all times.
+That's why I stick to my Nexus phone camera and capture my precious moments with a bit of Instagram magic.
+A huge plus is I have my phone with me at all times and it's so convenient to take it anywhere.

 So I keep reminding myself:
 > The best camera is the one you have with you